-- \circ plan
+- o plan

-- o draft
+- draft

 - evaluate

 - o edit

 - proof-read

-- o present
+- present

 We aim to develop children's ability to produce well-structured, detailed writing in which the meaning is made.
 To engross children in the writing process, children are given opportunities to write for a range of purposes; they are encouraged to think about and engage the intended reader.
-Particular attention is paid throughout the school to the formal structures of English; grammatical detail, punctuation and spelling.
+Particular attention is paid throughout the school to the formal structures of English;

+grammatical detail, punctuation and spelling.

 Throughout Early Years, Key Stage 1 and Key Stage 2, writing is based on the interests of each cohort.
 Writing opportunities are sourced and developed based on the needs of each cohort each year.
-Our curriculum allows children to have the opportunity to explore rich, high-quality texts in depth, enhancing reading comprehension and providing meaningful contexts and purposes for writing.
+Our curriculum allows children to have the opportunity to explore rich, high-quality texts in-depth, enhancing reading comprehension and providing meaningful contexts and purposes for writing.
 The teaching of this is flexible and class teachers are then, in turn, able to apply their own creativity to cover the objectives set out in the National Curriculum - reviewed closely by the Literacy coordinator.

-At Langmoor our curriculum very much focuses on the needs of individual child.
-Children access a personalised curriculum with their enjoyment and attainment in mid at all times.
+At Langmoor our curriculum very much focuses on the needs of the individual child; children access a personalised curriculum with their enjoyment and attainment in mind at all times.
 Within each writing unit children are taught the formal structures of English appropriate to their current ability.
 This may include covering the curriculum from previous year groups.
-We believe children should be secure in a year group before moving onto the next year groups' curriculum; this ensures children's skills are embedded before moving on.
+We believe children should be secure in a year group before moving onto the 'next year groups' curriculum'; this ensures children's skills are embedded before moving on.
+A deeper focus on vocabulary choices is encouraged at the higher level of writing assessment (Greater Depth) as well as a specific choice of grammar/punctuation for purpose and audience: drawing on independent ideas and concepts.